dishantmalik/Security/Networking/DNS.md

 ## PQDN - Partially Qualified Domain Name - any domain that doesn't have the root domain is a PQDN.
 Examples: Google or Shop.Amazon

 ## Zone - Since the complete domain name hierarchy cannot be stored on a single server, it is divided among many servers.
 What a server is responsible or has authority over is called a zone.
 We can define zone as a contiguous part of a domain tree.
-The server makes a zone file (which is a db that keeps all the information for every node under that domain.
-The info about the nodes in the sub-domains is stored in the servers at the lower level servers.
+The server makes a zone file (which is a db that keeps all the information for every node under that domain).
+The info about the nodes in the sub-domains is stored on the servers at the lower level servers.

 #Root-Server - tbd
 #Primary and Secondary DNS Server - tbd